`

 TOPICS

-In general, I aim to create intelligent agents that discover how data is organized naturally and communicate their findings in human understandable form.
+In general, I aim to create intelligent agents that discover how data is naturally organized and communicate those structures in human-understandable form.